sevenwestmedia-labs/lambda-edge-openid-auth/.changeset/grumpy-pianos-cover.md

 '@wanews/lambda-edge-openid-auth': minor
 ---

-Breaking change - remove hardcoded jwks from repo and move to file path config
+Breaking change - remove hardcoded jwks from repo and move to config